 Before my East Coast trip becomes a distant memory, I wanted to share a re-cap of how the BlogHer Food conference went.
 In short, it was a blast!
 It was my first time attending any BlogHer events, and I had the added pleasure of speaking on a panel called “Next Steps in a Food Career.”

 I shared the panel with several very talented bloggers including JL Fields, Jennette Chen, and Meseidy Rivera.
 We all had such different journeys to talk about and it was really neat to hear their stories.
-You can even read the transcripts of the conference events here or read about the Food Career Panel here.

 Let me back up, though.
 I’m also making this post part of the What I Ate Wednesday series because I like showing some of my daily eats.